Board of Directors

 In 1996 Fred was appointed to the International Staff and serviced locals in the Chicago area.
 In 1998 he was transferred to the union’s international Headquarters in Pittsburgh, where he developed and conducted training programs for the union’s Membership Development Department.
 He was also assigned by the Union’s International President to coordinate special projects, including amalgamations and assisting local unions in developing by-laws.

 In 2002 he was appointed Assistant Director of USW District 7, where he served until his election as International Vice President (Human Affairs).
 In addition to his regular union duties, Fred serves as Chairman of the USW Container Industry Conference and coordinates bargaining for the USW Healthcare, Pharmaceuticals and Public Employees Sector.

 Elected by acclamation in 2005, Fred Redmond took office as the USW’s International Vice President (Human Affairs) on March 1, 2006.

-On May 31, 2007, Fred was elected to the Board of Directors for Working America, a Community Affiliate of the AFL-CIO.
-On August 3, 2007, he was elected by unanimous assent as chairman of the Board of Directors of the A. Philip Randolph Institute (APRI).
-He also serves as the Regional 6 Representative for the Coalition of Black Trade Unionist (CBTU).
+On May 31, 2007, Fred was elected to the Board of Directors for Working America, a Community Affiliate of the American Federation of Labor and Congress of Industrial Organizations.
+On August 3, 2007, he was elected by unanimous assent as chairman of the Board of Directors of the A. Philip Randolph Institute.
+He also serves as the Regional 6 Representative for the Coalition of Black Trade Unionist.
 On March 4, 2008, Fred was elected as a member to the AFL-CIO Executive Council and also serves on several of its committees.